Liyuna123/Gesture_Controlled_Robot/index.md

 The first challenge I faced was when first powering on the controller and body.
 The first batteries I was using were 1.2 V batteries, which I used 4 of.
 This totalled to 4.8 V, which was enough to power my motor driver and Arduino Uno, but not the HC-05.
 I isolated the issue by using a multimeter to measure how much power was given to the HC-05 when the Arduino Uno was plugged in to  my laptop, which powered on the HC-05.
 The multimeter showed around 6.5 volts, which was much more than the 4.8 that I was given.
 I decided to switch the batteries to 1.5 V AA batteries which totalled to 6V.
 While this wasn't as much power as my computer, it was still enough to allow the HC-05 to power on.

 ### Pairing HC-05s
 The second challenge I faced was when pairing the two HC-05.
 This was my biggest challenge in the project so far, as it took me a while to figure out.
 The first issue I faced when sending AT commands.
 At first, it was unresponsive because the serial baud rate was less than it needed to be.
 I thought it was because the Arduino Uno prefered 5V, while the bluetooth module prefered 3.3V.
 I was going to use resistors, but I decided against it because it turned out to be unnecessary.
 I found out it was the baud rate that was the issue, and, after fixing that, I was able to send the AT commands.
 That was when I faced my second issue, which was the two modules not pairing together.
 The commands were correct, so I decided to redo my wiring to make sure it was correct.
-This fixed the issue.
+I found out that the RX and TX pins were swapped.
+This is important because the RX pin is responsible for recieving, while the TX pin is responsible for transmitting.
+Therefore, if both pins are transmitting, there will be an error.
+Fixing this solved the issue.

 ### Re-Soldering wires
 The third challenge I faced was while working on pairing the two modules, the previously soldered wires connecting the Arduino Nano to the battery fell apart.
 I had to resolder this later in the project.